 What will it be like?

 The return of Jesus Christ to this earth will forever change the world.
 No event like it has ever occurred in human history.
-We know that before Christ returns the world will be filled with evil, violence and corruption, but what will the world be like after His return?
+We know that before Christ returns the end-time world will be filled with evil, violence and corruption, but what will the world be like after His return?

 The return of Jesus Christ will bring about the following changes: